6th Year Christmas Revision Course

 Notes and Sample answers will be provided on the following topics:

 Day 2: Paper 1 – Selection of your 50-Mark “Question B” answers.
 Writing an “Opinion Piece”.
 Writing about Images in Paper 1.
-LC 2016 & 2023 Worked Examples.
+Worked examples.
+Composition writing with emphasis on Personal Writing.

 Notes will also be provided on a selection of Comparative texts prescribed for study in 2025, the Unseen Poetry Task, and the poetry of all 8 of the prescribed poets.